lovelysusy924/sinatra-fwitter-3-databases-pc-jastor-120215/README.md

 rake db:structure:dump      # Dump the database structure to db/structure.sql
 rake db:version             # Retrieves the current schema version number
 ```
 Nice work!
-If you're not sure the name of a Rake tast you want to run, you can always bring up this list with `rake -T`
+If you're not sure the name of a Rake task you want to run, you can always bring up this list with `rake -T`

  ### Creating our Migration